SEBR-0916/project_2_prompt/README.md

 ## Planning & Presentation Requirements

-### Planning - Due by Friday October 13, 9:00 EST:
+### Planning - Due by Friday February 16th, 9:00 EST:

     - A new Github Repo with your Project's name (DO NOT NAME THE REPO PROJECT2!) with a Readme containing all of your relevant information